CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter X - Lunar Eclipses.md

 v\\ u \tag{10.5}\\ w
 \end{bmatrix}
 ```
-We use the normalized (i.e. magnitude of vector $=$ $0$) coordinates of the Moon because we are dealing with angular distances in the celestial sphere, not true distances as in chapter $9$.
-If we express angles in radians, angular distances correspond to arc lengths on the sphere.
+We use the normalized coordinates of the Moon because we are dealing with angular distances on the celestial sphere and not true distances.
+When the angles are expressed in radians, angular distance corresponds to arc length.

 And thus we have the Besselian elements for lunar eclipses: $x$, $y$, $x'$, $y'$, $s$, $L_1$, $L_2$, $L_3$, and $L_4$, where all angles ($a$, $d$, $s$, $f$, $L$) are expressed in radians.